ShellRechargeSolutionsEU/ocpp/README.md

-   So code that used `com.thenewmotion.ocpp.messages.AuthorizationReq` must be changed to use `com.thenewmotion.ocpp.messages.v1x.AuthorizationReq`, and code that used `com.thenewmotion.ocpp.json.OcppJ` must be changed to use `com.thenewmotion.ocpp.json.v1x.OcppJ`.
+   So code that used `com.thenewmotion.ocpp.messages.AuthorizationReq` must be changed to use `com.thenewmotion.ocpp.messages.v1x.AuthorizationReq`, and code that used `com.thenewmotion.ocpp.json.JsonOperation` must be changed to use `com.thenewmotion.ocpp.json.v1x.JsonOperation`.

+  - `com.thenewmotion.ocpp.json.OcppJ` was renamed to
+    `com.thenemwotion.ocpp.json.v1x.Serialization`

 ### Changes in 8.0.0